csexton/viceroy/README.md

     csexton/jekyll.vim
     tpope/vim-fugitive

-    # vim-scripts repos
+    # Vim Scripts repos
+    # See https://github.com/vim-scripts for a list of the mirrored projects
     L9
     rails.vim

-    # other git repos
+    # Arbitrary git repos
     git://git.wincent.com/command-t.git

-    # If you don't want to use of the the default plugins, you can skip it by prefixing the line with a `~`
+    # If you don't want to use of the the default plugins, you
+    # can skip it by prefixing the line with a `~`
     ~jslint.vim
     ~gist-vim

 The default bundles are listed in Viceroy's [Bundlefile](https://github.com/csexton/viceroy/blob/master/Bundlefile).

 This is supposed to be a community driven project.
 If you have suggestions or changes please add an [issue](https://github.com/csexton/viceroy/issues), check the [wiki](https://github.com/csexton/viceroy/wiki) or best of all a [pull request](https://github.com/csexton/viceroy/pulls).